Social Security in Belgium

 The Belgian social security system is based on the payment of social contributions on your income from work.
 These social contributions serve to finance the social security system.

-Each month the employer pays between 30 and 40% on top of your salary into the social security fund.
+Each month the employer pays a considerable amount on top of your salary into the social security fund.
 The employee also pays a proportion of his gross salary in social security contributions.
 This fund is then used to pay social security:

 - allowances in the event of sickness